heroesofcode/MagicImages/README.md

 Third example

-You can use it to see an image with some sides of the rounded edges. <b>Measure</b> is rounded edges
+You can use it to see an image with some sides of the rounded edges. <b>Measure</b> is rounded edges, follow the example below

 <img src="https://github.com/heroesofcode/MagicImages/blob/main/photos/sides.png" width="400px" height="700px" />